vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/typescript/Components/Workflows.md

 ##### Supported Parameters

 - `endMode` - End mode of the component, could be one of 0 or 1, where 0 is exit success and 1 is error.
-- `exceptionVariable` - Exception variable that will hold the exception data when triggered.
 - `businessStatus` - Value of the business status in the end component.

 #### `@Item`